millerms/RecoveryDharmaBVT/_pages/buddhist-foundations.md

 4. **To refrain from false speech** – Truthfulness, avoiding gossip or harshness
 5. **To refrain from intoxicants that cloud the mind** – Maintaining clarity and mindfulness

-In recovery, the **Fifth Precept** resonates deeply.
-It helps reclaim sobriety as a form of ethical clarity and self-respect.
-[The Fifth Precept Sangha](https://5th-precept.org/fifth-precept-recovery-community) is a peer-led recovery and meditation community rooted in this ethic.

 <div class="section-divider"></div>

 ### The Four Noble Truths & Addiction

 1. **There Is Suffering (Dukkha)** – Life involves dissatisfaction in both obvious and subtle forms: suffering, unease, and “not-enoughness.”
 Addiction often starts as an attempt to relieve this suffering.
+We commit to understanding the truth of suffering.
 2. **Craving (Tanha) Is the Cause** – It is craving—whether physical, emotional, or psychological—that fuels the cycle of addiction.
+We commit to understanding that craving leads to suffering.
 3. **Cessation of Craving Ends Suffering** – Recovery is possible when we untangle from habitual craving and begin to make space.
+We commit to understand that less craving leads to less suffering.
 4. **The Path Out Is the Eightfold Path** – The way to healing is a holistic, intentional path: wise comprehension, ethical living, mindful presence, and steady effort.
+We commit to cultivating the path.

 **Recovery Dharma** adapts these as:
 - Addiction causes suffering